wickles/phys-ucla-f14/README.md

 - lec05 - first half (first hour)
 - lec06 - first 1/4 or so (first half hour)
 - lec08 - last half or so (last hour)
+- lec12 - tiny bit at the end

 Geometry